david-loeb/edid/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-The plots can be customized in a number of ways, including the confidence intervals to plot, color scheme, text sizes, font, error bar width and more.
+The plots can be customized in a number of ways, including the confidence intervals to plot, color scheme, point and line sizes, text sizes, font and more.
 You can also save the plot result and customize it further with your own {ggplot2} pipeline.
-The plot below shows the result of requesting a plot for the full set of $ATT(g,t)$ results and all confidence intervals with reduced text size.
+The plot below shows the result of requesting a plot for the full set of $ATT(g,t)$ results and all confidence intervals with thicker vertical error bar lines, larger points, and smaller text size than the defaults.
 (I increase the confidence interval size in the example to provide a more demonstrative plot.)